HusnainAliOfficial/Flutter/README.md

 #### Ai Base App

- --- this app, I am developing 13 screens, including login, signup, and the main screen, among others. /n
+ --- this app, I am developing 13 screens, including login, signup, and the main screen, among others. <br>
- --- The primary features of this app are generating chat, converting audio to text, and converting text to audio.
+ --- The primary features of this app are generating chat, converting audio to text, and converting text to audio.  <br>
- --- I am utilizing Firebase Authentication, Firestore, and Storage for data management.
+ --- I am utilizing Firebase Authentication, Firestore, and Storage for data management. <br>